B6NH/Pharo-Programs/README.md

-# Pharo-Exercises
+# Pharo-Programs
-Exercises in Pharo
+Programs in Pharo